 Services PMI in Russia averaged 51.91 points from 2010 until 2022, reaching an all time high of 58.50 points in July of 2020 and a record low of 12.20 points in April of 2020.
 This page provides the latest reported value for - Russia Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Russia Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.

-Services PMI in Russia is expected to be 54.30 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in Russia to stand at 53.60 in 12 months time.
-In the long-term, the Russia Services PMI is projected to trend around 54.50 Index Points in 2020, according to our econometric models.
+Services PMI in Russia is expected to be 49.40 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Russia Services PMI is projected to trend around 51.00 points in 2023 and 50.50 points in 2024, according to our econometric models.